Gets the primary clipboard of the widget.

 progressively more translucent).
 As a consequence, Gtk::Popover

-own opacity value, and thus by default appear non-translucent,
+will use their own opacity value, and thus by default appear

-even if they are attached to a toplevel that is translucent.
+non-translucent, even if they are attached to a toplevel that

-Sets how @widget treats content that is drawn outside the widget's content area.
+Sets how the widget treats content that is drawn outside the it's content area.

 See the definition of Gtk::Overflow